 - Hikers must have completed the BWAR orientation and then sign up on VICNET in advance of each hike.

 - The front desk will “check off” hikers from the sign up list as they arrive for the hike.

 - Upon arrival at the Adoption Center, hike leaders and/or staff will assist hikers with dog selection and harnessing.
 Carpooling on the hikes is encouraged but may be limited based on type/size of the dog so hikers should be prepared to drive his/her own car.

 - Two or more dogs cannot ride loose in one car. (ie, if 2 dogs ride in the same car, one or both must be crated)

 - Hike leaders will provide water for the dogs but hikers are also welcome to bring water and treats for his/her dog.
 Hike leaders will provide written directions to each hiking trail.
 (Hikers should bring whatever personal items are needed – ie, water, raincoat, etc.)

 - Hiking group size is limited to 15 hikers (plus hike leaders).

-- For the safety of BWAR dogs and our volunteers, children under 16 are not allowed on the hikes.
-(There may be dogs on the hike that are not comfortable/nervous with children) Children between 16 and 18 years old may attend, but must be accompanied by an adult.
+- For the safety of BWAR dogs and our volunteers, children under 16 are not allowed on the hikes (there may be dogs on the hike that are not comfortable/nervous with children).
+Children between 16 and 18 years old may attend, but must be accompanied by a parent or guardian.

 - Visit the Club’s Facebook page for more information.
 We ask that you please leave your own pets at home as you give a fabulous adoptable dog a day to remember!

-Questions should be directed to the Brother Wolf Volunteer Coordinator.
+Questions should be directed to the Brother Wolf Volunteer Manager.